christynatalia/christynatalia/README.md

 - 👋 Hi, I’m @christynatalia
-- A student at University of Wollongong, Australia majoring in Big Data
+- A student at University of Wollongong, Australia majoring in Big Data and Artificial Intelligence